dTsitsigkos/Amnesia/README.md

 - Keep 128 characters from the titles of columns

--Cleaning titles of columns from undesired characters
+- Cleaning titles of columns from undesired characters

 **version 1.2.4**
 - Bug fixed in masking based autogeneration hierarchy